vuejs/v2.vuejs.org/src/v2/guide/conditional.md

 </template>
 ```

-Now those inputs will be rendered from scratch each time you toggle.
-See for yourself:
 Ahora estas entradas se procesarán desde cero cada vez que presione alternar.
 Ver por ti mismo:

 {% raw %}